burakozyurek/FluxInside/manual.md

 # 5. Integrating with PhysiCell & BioFVM

+**Before we start:**
+Because the GLPK does not support multithreading, only one thread can access the linear problem in the memory at a time.
+Because of this we used a temporary workaround with a mutex application: While a thread is using an FBA object, the other threads will be waiting for the active thread to finish using the FBA object.
+While this will prevent simultaneous FBA calculations, it will allow vanilla PhysiCell functions to run at multithreaded operations.

 ## Step 1 — Install PhysiCell
 Download and install PhysiCell following its official documentation.